rickballard/CoPolitic/docs/intent/club/CoPolitic20251201/ADVISORY_To_Co1_CivicAlignmentAssociation_v1.md

 The live site now:

-- Talks about **CoStewards** instead of TOS-AI as the primary role label.
+- Talks about **CoStewards** instead of CoSteward as the primary role label.
 - Frames CAP as a **voluntary Civic Alignment Association**, not a "club".
 - States clearly that there are **no membership fees or pay-to-enter dues**.
 - Explains that **standing and influence** come from transparent, trackable contributions.